McCLIM/McCLIM/Backends/beagle/README.txt

     a command, or mouse-click on a different window to get rid of them).
-    Additionally, highlighting the menu item the mouse is currently over is rather intermittent, although the correct menu item appears to always be chosen on mouse-click.
+    Additionally, highlighting the menu item the mouse is currently over is rather intermittent, although the correct menu item appears to always be chosen on mouse-click (related to the same tracking rectangle issue mentioned in (5)?).

 16. Windows are put on screen very early in the realization process which wasn't a bad thing during early development (could see how far through things got before blowing up) but now it just looks messy.

 17. *BEAGLE-DEFAULT-FRAME-MANAGER* should be replaced with the standard *DEFAULT-FRAME-MANAGER* instead.

-18. The back end doesn't clear up after itself very well.
-You might find it necessary to force-quit OpenMCL after you've finished.

 19. Menus don't work in CLIM-FIG (or anywhere else!).
 No idea why not...
     This is because (I think) the menu popups don't operate in a flipped coord system (unlike NSViews).
+[Command menu that is drawn across top of window has 'child menus' drawn in bottom-left corner of screen)

-    TODO: make use of graft native transformation to flip coords rather than the NSView 'isFlipped' method.
+    TODO: make use of graft native transformation to flip coords rather than the NSView 'isFlipped' method?

 20. Bounding rectangles are slightly off (this can be seen in CLIM-FIG again).
     It's only a matter of a pixel, maybe 2 in the worst case I've seen.